RodGuarneros/images_classification_Deep_Learning_Model/README.md

 - Neurons develop co-dependency amongst each other during training.
 - Dropout is a regularization technique for reducing overfitting in neural networks.
 - It enables training to occur on several architectures of the neural network.

+## Convolutional Neural Network Achitecture (LENET)

+STEP 0:

+- Input

+STEP 1, la primera capa convolucional - LAYER #1:

+- Input = 32x32x1
+- Output = 28x28x6
+- Output = (Input-filter+1)/Stride* => (32-5+1)/1 = 28
+- Used a 5x5 Filter with input depth of 3 and output depth of 6
+- Apply a RELU Activation function to the output
+- pooling for input 28x28x6 and Output = 14x14x6

+STEP 2, the second convolutional  - LAYER #2:

+- Input = 14x14x6
+- Output = 10x10x16
+- Layer 2: Convolutional layer with output = 10x10x16
+- Output = (input-filter +1)/strides => 10 = (14 - 5 + 1)/1
+- Apply a RELU Activation function to the output
+- Pooling with Input = 10x10x16 and Output = 5x5x16

+STEP 3: Flattening the network

+- Flatten the network with Input = 5x5x16 and Output = 400

+STEP 4: Fully connected layer

+- Layer 3 fully connected layer with input 400 and Output 120
+- Apply RELU activation function to the output

+STEP 5: Another fully connected layer

+- Layer 4: Fully connected layer with input = 120 and Output = 84
+- Apply a RELU Activation function to the output

+STEP 6:

+- Layer 5: Fully connected layer with input = 84 and output = 43 (different classes)

 ## LENET NETWORK (Gradient-Based Learning Applied to Document Recognition)
 ### A creation by Yann LeCun, Léon Bottou, Yoshua Bengio, and Patric Haffner, 1998